ericzhng/matrix-library-lapack/README.md

 ## Installation

 First you need to compile the code and its docs to be installed.
-Type `make` or `make man1` to compile.
+Type `make all` or `make man` to compile.

 Make sure gcc/gfortran is installed through `sudo apt install gfortran build-essential`.
 To compile docs, install doxygen through `sudo apt install doxygen`.

-To install lapack, simply type `sudo make install PREFIX=/opt/apps/lapack/3.8.0` to copy all necessary files to destination.
+To install LAPACK, simply type `make install PREFIX=/opt/apps/lapack/3.8.0` to copy all necessary files to destination.
+The specified directory can be changed to anywhere you want to install LAPACK to.
+If it is system directories, use `sudo` ahead.

+Both the static and dynamic libraries are built and can be linked.
+Some external tests will be provided to show how to use LAPACK libraries directly.